aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/load-and-save/read-existing-3d-scenes/_index.md

 ---
-title: "Read 3D Scene Java - Load Existing 3D Scenes Effortlessly with Aspose.3D"
+title: "Read 3D Scenes in Java with Aspose.3D"
-linktitle: "Read 3D Scene Java - Load Existing 3D Scenes Effortlessly with Aspose.3D"
+linktitle: "Read 3D Scenes in Java with Aspose.3D"
 second_title: "Aspose.3D Java API"
 description: "Learn how to read 3d scene java using Aspose.3D.
 This step‑by‑step aspose 3d tutorial shows you how to import 3d model java files, modify them, and save your work."
 weight: 14